KratosMultiphysics/Kratos/INSTALL.md

         * [Download Visual Studio](https://visualstudio.microsoft.com/en/thank-you-downloading-visual-studio/?sku=Community&rel=15)

         Since *Visual Studio* is a multi-language IDE, some distributions come without C++ compiler.
-Please, make sure that you can create a C++ project before continue, in case C++ packages were missing you will be prompt to download them.
+Please, make sure that you can create a C++ project before continuing, in case C++ packages were missing you will be prompt to download them.

     - CMake
         * [Download CMake](http://cmake.org/download/)